axis7818/axis7818.github.io/content/blog/learning-rust.md

 2. Solutions that were not the "best", and I had to continue iterating before settling on a final implementation.
 3. Solutions that were the "best" because they were **better** than my initial intentions.

 This experience did not completely replace [RTFM](https://en.wikipedia.org/wiki/RTFM) or web search.
 The challenge seems to be identifying an providing the proper context to GitHub Copilot to generate a helpful response.
-But, it has become my first line of defense against the red squiggly lines in my IDE.
+But, it has become my first line of defense against the <u class="red-squiggly">red underlines</u> in my IDE.

-> TODO: red squiggly styling ^

 ## Repetitive or One-Off Tasks